mimcgee/cis-505/README.md

-This is my personal repo
+This is my personal repo.
+This repo will contain:
+Notes
+Examples
+Problem and Solution Sets